Abs0lute-Zer0/AbsoluteZero.github.io/MicrocontrollerSelection.md

 ## Final Selection
 ### Final Microcontroller Choice: PIC18F27Q10T-I/SO
-**Rationale:** We decided to choose the PIC24FJ32MC104 because it has enough SPI, I2C, ADC, and PWM ports.
+**Rationale:** We decided to choose the PIC24FJ32MC104 because it has at least one SPI, I2C, ADC, and PWM connections.
 Furthermore, it is also the cheapest microcontroller out of the three and easy to program.